opiethehokie/cloud.openshift.cartridge.wlp/README.md

 | OPENSHIFT_LIBERTY_IP          | The IP address used to bind Liberty
 | OPENSHIFT_LIBERTY_HTTP_PORT   | The Liberty listening port
 | OPENSHIFT_LIBERTY_LOG_DIR     | Where Liberty logs can be written so "rhc tail" will find them
+| OPENSHIFT_LIBERTY_TRANLOG_DIR | Persistent directory where Liberty can write the transaction recovery log

 These are mainly useful in the server.xml file.
 For more information about OpenShift environment variables, consult the [environment variable documentation][].